Pedro Gastão of Orléans-Braganza: Succession

 When Pedro Gastão was born, it had been five years since his father had signed the instrument of resignation, by which he theoretically would have renounced the rights of succession to the throne of Brazil for himself and his offspring.
 The document was accepted by the Princess Imperial and by most royalists.

 A few years before his death Pedro Gastão's father Prince Pedro de Alcântara told a Brazilian newspaper:

 "My renunciation was not valid for many reasons: besides, it was not a hereditary renunciation."

 Following the death of his father, and supported by Infante Alfonso, Duke of Calabria and Infante Juan, Count of Barcelona, Pedro Gastão declared himself Head of the Imperial Family of Brazil.
 His position was supported by Francisco Morato, law professor at the University of São Paulo, who concluded the resignation of Pedro Gastão's father was not a valid legal or monarchical act.
 Professor Paulo Napoleão Nogueira da Silva in the 1990s published a report saying that the resignation of his father was invalid under all possible aspects of Brazilian Law.

 He represented a rival claim to that of his cousin's son, Luiz of Orléans-Braganza, to be the heir of the deposed Emperor Pedro II of Brazil, despite the renunciation signed by his father in 1908 when he married, without dynastic approval, a Bohemian noblewoman.

 Pedro Gastão died aged 94 on 27 December 2007.

 His dynastic claim to the head of the imperial house is currently assumed by his male grandson Pedro Tiago of Orléans-Braganza (born 12 January 1979).

 Marriage and children

 Pedro's eldest daughter: Princess Maria da Gloria of Orléans-Braganza, Duchess of Segorbe, former Crown Princess of Yugoslavia.

-He married Princess Maria de la Esperanza of Bourbon-Two Sicilies (1914–2005), daughter of Prince Carlos of the Two Sicilies, Infante of Spain and Princess Louise of Orléans, the maternal aunt of Juan Carlos I, King of Spain, on 18 December 1944 in Seville, Spain.
+He married María de la Esperanza de Borbón y Orleans, Princess of the House of Bourbon (1914–2005), daughter of Carlos de Borbón y Borbón, infante of Spain, and Luisa de Orleans y Orleans, Infanta of Spain, the maternal aunt of John Charles I, King of Spain, on 18 December 1944 in Seville, Spain.
 They had six children: